-Hyperbaric oxygen treatment (HBO) involves providing the body with extra oxygen.
+Hyperbaric oxygen treatment (HBO) involves giving the body extra oxygen.
 'Hyper' means increased and 'baric' relates to pressure.
-Oxygen is one of the gases in the air, and it’s essential for life.
+Oxygen is one of the gases in the air, and it is essential for life.
 Normally, oxygen makes up just over one fifth (21%) of air.

 In HBO treatment, people breathe in pure (100%) oxygen.
 This is done by sitting in a chamber known as a hyperbaric oxygen chamber and using a mask or hood.

 Oxygen is carried around the body by the blood.
-Breathing in 100% (pure) oxygen under increased pressure, called HBO, allows extra oxygen to be taken up by the bloodstream and dissolved at a far greater rate.
+Breathing in pure (100%) oxygen under increased pressure, called HBO, allows extra oxygen to be taken up by the bloodstream and dissolved more quickly.
 This extra oxygen can help where healing is slowed down by infection or where blood supply is limited by damage to the tissues.

-assists healing by raising tissue oxygen levels to normal in areas where they are reduced through illness or injury
+- increases oxygen levels to normal in areas where they are reduced by illness or injury

-encourages new blood vessels to grow and carry extra blood and nutrients to the tissues
+- encourages new blood vessels to grow and carry extra blood and nutrients to the tissues

-increases the ability of the body’s defence mechanisms to fight infection and kill bacteria
+- increases the ability of white blood cells to kill bacteria and prevent infection

-helps reduce any swelling that may occur around the area.
+- reduces any swelling, pressure and pain that may occur around the area.

-The most common use of HBO is in treating the side effects of radiotherapy.
+The most common use of HBO is for treating the side effects of radiotherapy.
 Other uses are being investigated.

 HBO treatment for radiotherapy side effects